ksoze84/useStateHandler/README.md

 ## usePartialHandler to update only when a determined subset of state properties changes

-When a non-undefined object with many properties is used as state, the useStateHandler hook will trigger re-render for any part of the state changed, even if only the component is using only one of the properties.
+When a non-undefined object with many properties is used as state, the useStateHandler hook will trigger re-render for any part of the state changed, even if the component is using only one of the properties.
 This can be optimized using the provided usePartialHandler hook, which performs a shallow comparison.
 It is more suitable if the merge state option is set to true.

-The usage of this hook is identical to useStateHandler, but the second argument must be a non-empty array of strings with the state property names.
+The usage of this hook is identical to useStateHandler, but the second argument must be a non-empty array of strings with the state property names, a selector function or a comparator function.
 An initial state can be defined as a third argument.

 **Use only if you have performance problems; this hook avoids some unnecessary re-renders but introduces a dependency array of comparisons.
 Always prefer useStateHandler first.**